adamaske/cofre_spectrum/README.md

 Pinto Orellana, M. A., Mirtaheri, P., & Hammer, H. L. (2021).
 *The Complex-Pole Filter Representation (COFRE) for spectral modeling of fNIRS signals*.
 [arXiv:2105.13476](https://arxiv.org/abs/2105.13476)

+If you use COFRE in your work, please cite the original paper above.